-- Review and decision credit proposals in line with its delegated authorities. - Review and approve Internal Risk Ratings (IRR) and any overrides as applicable. - Review and recommend the Group credit policy and other relevant credit standards - Review and approve credit impairment provisions - Credit portfolio reviews - Review of credit resources and infrastructure - Review its terms of reference annually
+- Review and decision credit proposals in line with its delegated authorities. - Review and approve Internal Risk Ratings (IRR) and any overrides as applicable. - Review and approve credit impairment provisions - Credit portfolio reviews - Review of credit resources and infrastructure

 The first level of protection against undue credit risk is through country, industry single obligor and other risk threshold limits, together with customer credit limits, set by the BRC and the GCC and allocated between the Bank and its banking subsidiaries.
 Credit exposure to individual customers or customer groups is then controlled through a tiered hierarchy of delegated approval authorities based on the risk rating of the customer under the Group's internal credit rating system.
 Where unsecured facilities sought are considered to be beyond prudential limits, the Group's policies require collateral to mitigate the credit risk in the form of cash, securities, legal charges over the customer's assets or third-party guarantees.
 The Group also employs Risk Adjusted Return on Capital (RAROC) as a measure to evaluate the risk/reward relationship at the transaction approval stage.